oliverswitzer/phoenix_heroku_template/README.md

 If you hate the long spin up time that Heroku has for its dynos check out this cool tool to keep your Heroku app alive called [Kaffeine](https://kaffeine.herokuapp.com/).
 It will allow your dyno's to sleep just enough to not bump into your monthly dyno time allowance for the Heroku free tier.

+### Consider leaving the `setup.sh` script around

+Even after deploying your initial app from this template and working on it, you may want to leave the setup script around.
+If you ever come back to the project that you end up building with this to borrow patterns or entire swathes of code, you'd just need to fork, clone and run the setup script again with the name for you new app.
+It's like a "fork" that actually only takes a few minutes to have deployed.

 # Local Development